-Manufacturing of raw materials and components used in the NeoCart supply chain is undergoing a technology transfer from outsourced contract manufacturers, which we used for clinical manufacturing, to our anticipated new manufacturing facility in the Waltham, Massachusetts area, which we will use for commercial manufacturing in the event NeoCart is approved by the FDA.
+Manufacturing of raw materials and components used in the NeoCart supply chain is undergoing a technology transfer from outsourced contract manufacturers, which we used for clinical manufacturing, to our anticipated new manufacturing facility near Waltham, Massachusetts, which we will use for commercial manufacturing in the event NeoCart is approved by the FDA.
 This technology transfer extends to the three components of the CT3 bioadhesive-methylated collagen, curing solution and activated PEG-and collagen honeycomb scaffold, which is used in the production of NeoCart.
 We also plan to transfer production of the collagen raw material used in some of the NeoCart components to our new facility.
+Sterile filtration and aseptic filling of our sterile collagen solution used in NeoCart production will continue to be performed by a third-party contract manufacturer.
 We do not anticipate changes to raw materials, components, formulations or properties, nor do we anticipate changes to the NeoCart manufacturing process or finished product specifications as a result of the transfer.

 Because we are transitioning production of critical raw material and components to our own manufacturing facility for future commercial production, we will be required to demonstrate to the FDA that the raw collagen material and the components manufactured in the new facility are comparable to those that were used previously in clinical studies.
 In order to implement the technology transfer prior to submission of the BLA, we intend to submit an amendment to the existing Investigational New Drug (IND) application file for FDA pre-approval.
 Prior to submission of this amendment, we plan to obtain FDA input and agreement with our plans via a formal FDA-Sponsor Type C meeting.
 We are targeting the second half of 2014 to present technology transfer and comparability plans that include our cGMP compliant facilities, our processes as well as comparability data that we will have generated from materials produced from pilot scale runs.
 The presentation will also include a proposed analytical comparability protocol for materials produced from full scale production runs.
 Demonstrating comparability requires evidence that the product is consistent with that produced for the clinical trial to assure that the technology transfer does not affect safety, identity, purity, or potency (efficacy) during the expansion from pilot scale to full scale production.
 This demonstration is based on various methods, as recommended in the FDA and International Conference on Harmonization regulatory guidelines.
-At the Type C meeting, we will seek FDA feedback and agreement that our initial pilot scale analytical comparability data and proposed comparability protocol are sufficient.
+At the Type C meeting, we will seek FDA feedback and agreement that our initial pilot scale analytical comparability data to the FDA for review may be sufficient.
 Based on internal review and guidance, we believe our current plan to provide analytical comparability data to the FDA for review may be sufficient.
 Should the FDA determine that additional clinical data is required to confirm comparability, we would collaborate with FDA to develop a mutually agreeable plan to be executed prior to submitting the BLA.